RakhithJK/dbeaver-cloudbeaver-wiki/Getting-started-with-DBeaver-Team-Edition.md

 ![TEDB1](https://github.com/dbeaver/cloudbeaver/assets/49681450/56b334b4-b257-496f-ac65-2eecd6fabf87)

-You will be able to login using the preferred authentication mechanisms afterward.
+You will be able to log in using the preferred authentication mechanisms afterward.